grafana/mimir/tutorials/play-with-grafana-mimir/README.md

    1. Type `up == 0` in the "Create a query to be alerted on" field.
    1. Click "Save and Exit" button.

-Your `MimirNotRunning` alert rule is now creating in Grafana Mimir ruler and is expected to fire when the number of Grafana Mimir replicas is less than three.
+Your `MimirNotRunning` alert rule is now being created in Grafana Mimir ruler and is expected to fire when the number of Grafana Mimir replicas is less than three.
 You can check its status by opening the [Grafana Alerting](http://localhost:9000/alerting/list) page and expanding the "example-namespace > example-group" row.